Formal semantics (natural language): Syntax-semantics interface

 A major debate in the syntax-semantics interface concerns the proper treatment of apparent mismatches between form and meaning, particularly related to scope.
 One common approach posits a level of grammatical structure called logical form.
 In this view, sentences do not have a unique syntactic form, but rather a phonological form, which gets pronounced, and a separate logical form, which undergoes semantic interpretation.
 In these approaches, apparent mismatches between form and meaning can be explained using syntactic mechanisms such as movement.
-This is in contrast to approaches such as Direct Compositionality, which assume that the surface grammatical form is the only grammatical form and that mismatches should be explained using other semantic mechanisms such as type shifting.
-Empirical evidence informing this debate includes ACD, scope islands, and data from languages such as Hungarian which has been argued to "wear its LF on its sleeve".
+This is in contrast to approaches such as direct compositionality, which assume that the surface grammatical form is the only grammatical form and that mismatches should be explained using other semantic mechanisms such as type shifting.
+Empirical evidence informing this debate includes ACD, scope islands, and data from languages such as Hungarian which has been argued to "wear its [logical form] on its sleeve".

 Semantics-prosody interface

 In many languages, semantic meaning is influenced by prosodic features such as intonation and stress.
 In particular, focus can affect the truth conditions of a sentence.
 For instance, in a context where Hannah gave Matt many gifts, the a-sentence below can be true while the b-sentence would be false.
 On the other hand, in a context where Hannah gave everyone a book, the b-sentence could be true while the a-sentence would be false.